 You can roll over (convert) amounts from a qualified retirement plan to a Roth IRA.
 Any amount rolled over to a Roth IRA is subject to the same rules for converting a traditional IRA to a Roth IRA.
-You must include in your gross income distributions from a qualified retirement plan that you would have had to include in income if you had not rolled them into a Roth IRA.
-Generally, the 10% additional tax on early distributions does not apply.
+You must include in your gross income distributions from a qualified retirement plan that you would have had to include in income if you hadn't rolled them into a Roth IRA.
+The 10% additional tax on early distributions doesn't apply.
 For more information, see chapter 2 of Pub.
 590-A.